Controlled Text Generation with Natural Language Instructions: Appendix

 \subsection{Limitations and Potential Social Impacts}

-For limitation, we only consider limited types of constraints in our experiments and only tested \method with T0 as the backbone model.
-It would be helpful to test \method on more diverse constraint types and backbone models of different sizes.

-As for potential negative socail impacts, \method could be used by malicious users by writing instructions that encourages the model to generate toxic/biased texts.
+One limitation is that we only consider a few types of constraints in our experiments and only test \method with T0 as the backbone model.
+It would be helpful to test \method on more diverse constraint types and backbone models of different sizes to get an even better picture of its utility.
+As for potential negative social impacts, \method could be used by malicious users by writing instructions that encourage the model to generate toxic or biased texts.
 This is a common potential risk of controlled text generation methods.
-We believe this risk could be partially reduced by applying debiasing or unlearning methods to make the model unable to generate harmful texts.